 Google’s Plan To Control Android Ecosystem With Android L

-According to the latest report from Re/Code, Google has conducted a series of intense, closed-room discussion with Samsung on the matter of how it should use Google’s Android going forward.
+According to the latest report from Re/Code, Google has conducted a series of intense, closed-room discussions with Samsung on the matter of how it should use Google’s Android going forward.
 Samsung reportedly agreed to either drop or change its custom UI with minimal custom apps.
-Google was also able to make Samsung agree on limiting the promotion of its own app, movie and music stores.
+Google was also able to make Samsung agree to limit the promotion of its own app, movie and music stores.